-There are several approaches to grouping similar nominal values together.
-One could use expert knowledge, but this can be tedious for high cardinality nominal variables.
+Classing: There are several approaches to grouping similar nominal values together.
+One could use expert knowledge but this can be tedious for high cardinality nominal variables.
 One could use information about the nominal variable itself (e.g., based on the frequency of occurrence of the values, the values can be grouped into popular, common or rare values).
 Or, one could use the relationship of the nominal variable with a target classification or regression variable [Micci-Barreca 2001] (e.g., group cities based on income level).
 But using only one specific variable to guide the classing (bivariate classing) may result in a classing that is believable only within the context of that specific variable (e.g., if we group cities based on income level alone, we may have to regroup cities if we want to visualize their relationship with land area).
 A better classing approach is to use several variables to guide the classing of a target variable (multivariate classing).
-One multivariate classing approach applies clustering on a data set [Johnson and Wichern 1988], where the records represent the nominal values and the variables contain summary information about each nominal value.
+One multivariate classing approach applies Clustering [Johnson and Wichern 1988] on a data set where the records represent the nominal values and the variables contain summary information about each nominal value.
 We use this clustering approach for our Classing Step (Section 6).
-For example, to class similar product codes together, we can create a dataset with one record per product code and have the variables contain summarized information.
-Applying clustering on this transformed data set will result in grouping similar product codes together.
-Han and Kamber suggested using heuristics to create concept hierarchies [Han and Kamber 2001].
-Milanese et al. proposed using CA and clustering to group similar images together based on color, texture and shape [Milanese et al. 1996].